sber-platformv/faas-sdk-java/README.md

 }
 ```

-RestAssured testing library is supported of the box, but you can use any test client you want.
+RestAssured testing library is supported out of the box, but you can use any test client you want.
 You should just
 initialize it with correct HTTP server port: you should read it from "faas.test.port" system property before each test.

 For more configuration options please see